The asymptotic expansion of the spacetime metric at the event horizon: Introduction

-where $K$ is \emph{any} real analytic surface.
-If $K = S^2$, our result produces the Schwarzschild spacetime with a certain mass, see Example \ref{ex: Schwarzschild}.
+where $K$ is \emph{any} real analytic Riemannian surface.
+We equip $\H$ with the Riemannian product metric $\s$, implying that $\s$ admits a Killing vector field of constant length.
+If $K = S^2$ with the round metric, our result produces the Schwarzschild spacetime (with a certain mass).
+If $K$ is any other surface, then our result produces another real analytic vacuum spacetime with a horizon of that shape.
 Given two such surfaces $K_1$ and $K_2$, our result implies that the resulting vacuum spacetimes are isometric near the horizon if and only if $K_1$ and $K_2$ are isometric.
+In conclusion, our result provides the existence of a horizon of \emph{any real analytic shape}. \end{example}